 The struggles of passionate young people fuel my imagination and compel me to write their stories.
 Finally, I’ve found my home in Young Adult fiction.
 I’ve regained my love of writing and have returned to Vancouver Island.
 The circle is complete.

-I attend conferences and workshops, purchase ‘how-to’ books, enter contests and work with my critique group.
 I listen carefully to what other writers have to say.
 Why is that?
 Because I have to write, I want to write, I need to write.